apache/axis-axis2-java-core/README.txt

      the META-INF directory
   3) Drop the jar file to the $AXIS2_HOME/WEB-INF/services directory where $AXIS2_HOME represents the install directory of your Axis2 runtime.
-(In the case of a servelet container this would be the "axis2" directory inside "webapps".)
+(In the case of a servlet container this would be the "axis2" directory inside "webapps".)

 To verify the deployment please go to http://<yourip>:<port>/axis2/ and